tetratelabs/istio-0to60/docs/security.md

 Can you come up with a similar authorization policy for `web-frontend`?

-- Use the `customers` authorization policy as a template
+- Use a copy of the `customers` authorization policy as a starting point
+- Give the resource an apt name
 - Revise the selector to match the `web-frontend` service
-- Revise the rule to match the principal for the ingress gateway
+- Revise the rule to match the principal of the ingress gateway

 !!! hint

-    The ingress gateway has its own identify.
+    The ingress gateway has its own identity.

-    Here is a command which can help you find the name of the service account associated with its identify:
+    Here is a command which can help you find the name of the service account associated with its identity:

     ```shell
     kubectl get pod -n istio-system -l app=istio-ingressgateway -o yaml | grep serviceAccountName
     ```

-    Use it together with the namespace that the ingress gateway is running in to specify the value for the `principals` field.
+    Use this service account name together with the namespace that the ingress gateway is running in to specify the value for the `principals` field.

 ### Test it